MG-Musty/technical-testing/README.md

 software to identify the breaking point.
 This testing can be performed by testing different scenarios such as:

-Shutdown or restart of network ports randomly
+- Shutdown or restart of network ports randomly
-Turning the database on or off
+- Turning the database on or off
-Running different processes that consume resources such as CPU, memory, server, etc.
+- Running different processes that consume resources such as CPU, memory, server, etc.

-Usability Testing
+## Usability Testing

 Usability testing is a black-box technique and is used to identify any error(s) and improvements in the software by observing the users through their usage and operation.

 According to Nielsen, usability can be defined in terms of five factors, i.e. efficiency of use, learn-ability, memory-ability, errors/safety, and satisfaction.
 According to him, the usability of a product will be good and the system is usable if it possesses the above factors.

 Nigel Bevan and Macleod considered that usability is the quality requirement that can be measured as the outcome of interactions with a computer system.
 This requirement can be fulfilled and the end-user will be satisfied if the intended goals are achieved effectively with the use of proper resources.

 Molich in 2000 stated that a user-friendly system should fulfill the following five goals, i.e., easy to Learn, easy to remember, efficient to use, satisfactory to use, and easy to understand.

 In addition to the different definitions of usability, there are some standards and quality models and methods that define usability in the form of attributes and sub-attributes such as ISO-9126, ISO-9241-11, ISO-13407, and IEEE std.610.12, etc.

-UI vs Usability Testing
+## UI vs Usability Testing

 UI testing involves testing the Graphical User Interface of the Software.
 UI testing ensures that the GUI functions according to the requirements and tested in terms of color, alignment, size, and other properties.

 On the other hand, usability testing ensures a good and user-friendly GUI that can be easily handled.
 UI testing can be considered as a sub-part of usability testing.

-Security Testing
+## Security Testing

 Security testing involves testing a software in order to identify any flaws and gaps from security and vulnerability point of view.
 Listed below are the main aspects that security testing should ensure:

-Confidentiality
+- Confidentiality
-Integrity
+- Integrity
-Authentication
+- Authentication
-Availability
+- Availability
-Authorization
+- Authorization
-Non-repudiation
+- Non-repudiation
-Software is secure against known and unknown vulnerabilities Software data is secure
+- Software is secure against known and unknown vulnerabilities
+- Software data is secure
-Software is according to all security regulations Input checking and validation
+- Software is according to all security regulations
+- Input checking and validation
-SQL insertion attacks
+- SQL insertion attacks
-Injection flaws
+- Injection flaws
-Session management issues
+- Session management issues
-Cross-site scripting attacks
+- Cross-site scripting attacks
-Buffer overflows vulnerabilities
+- Buffer overflows vulnerabilities
-Directory traversal attacks
+- Directory traversal attacks

-Portability Testing
+## Portability Testing

 Portability testing includes testing a software with the aim to ensure its reusability and that it can be moved from another software as well.
 Following are the strategies that can be used for portability testing:

-Transferring an installed software from one computer to another.
+- Transferring an installed software from one computer to another.
-Building executable (.exe) to run the software on different platforms.
+- Building executable (.exe) to run the software on different platforms.

 Portability testing can be considered as one of the sub-parts of system testing, as this testing type includes overall testing of a software with respect to its usage over different environments.
 Computer hardware, operating systems, and browsers are the major focus of portability testing.
 Some of the pre-conditions for portability testing are as follows:

-Software should be designed and coded, keeping in mind the portability requirements.
+- Software should be designed and coded, keeping in mind the portability requirements.
-Unit testing has been performed on the associated components.
+- Unit testing has been performed on the associated components.
-Integration testing has been performed.
+- Integration testing has been performed.
-Test environment has been established.
+- Test environment has been established.

-Test Plan
+## Test Plan

 A test plan outlines the strategy that will be used to test an application, the resources that will be used, the test environment in which testing will be performed, and the limitations of the testing and the schedule of testing activities.
 Typically the Quality Assurance Team Lead will be responsible for writing a Test Plan.

 A test plan includes the following:

-Introduction to the Test Plan document
+- Introduction to the Test Plan document
-Assumptions while testing the application
+- Assumptions while testing the application
-List of test cases included in testing the application List of features to be tested
+- List of test cases included in testing the application
+- List of features to be tested
-What sort of approach to use while testing the software List of deliverables that need to be tested
+- What sort of approach to use while testing the software
+- List of deliverables that need to be tested
-The resources allocated for testing the application Any risks involved during the testing process
+- The resources allocated for testing the application
+- Any risks involved during the testing process
-A schedule of tasks and milestones to be achieved
+- A schedule of tasks and milestones to be achieved

-Test Scenario
+## Test Scenario

 It is a one line statement that notifies what area in the application will be tested.
 Test scenarios are used to ensure that all process flows are tested from end to end.
 A particular area of an application can have as little as one test scenario to a few hundred scenarios depending on the magnitude and complexity of the application.

 The terms ‘test scenario’ and ‘test cases’ are used interchangeably, however a test scenario has several steps, whereas a test case has a single step.
 Viewed from this perspective, test scenarios are test cases, but they include several test cases and the sequence that they should be executed.
 Apart from this, each test is dependent on the output from the previous test.

-Test Case
+## Test Case

 Test cases involve a set of steps, conditions, and inputs that can be used while performing testing tasks.
 The main intent of this activity is to ensure whether a software passes or fails in terms of its functionality and other aspects.
 There are many types of test cases such as functional, negative, error, logical test cases, physical test cases, UI test cases, etc.

 Furthermore, test cases are written to keep track of the testing coverage of a software.
 Generally, there are no formal templates that can be used during test case writing.
 However, the following components are always available and included in every test case:

-Test case ID
+- Test case ID
-Product module
+- Product module
-Product version
+- Product version
-Revision history
+- Revision history
-Purpose
+- Purpose
-Assumptions
+- Assumptions
-Pre-conditions
+- Pre-conditions
-Steps
+- Steps
-Expected outcome
+- Expected outcome
-Actual outcome
+- Actual outcome
-Post-conditions
+- Post-conditions

 Many test cases can be derived from a single test scenario.
 In addition, sometimes multiple test cases are written for a single software which are collectively known as test suites.

-Copyright © 2022 ALX, All rights reserved.